athanase/les-hauts-bois/doc/misc.md

 * Redirects
 * Gzipping

-If you have access to the main server configuration file (usually called `httpd.conf`), you should add the logic from the `.htaccess` file in, for example, a `<Directory>` section in the main configuration file.
+If you have access to the Main server configuration file (usually called `httpd.conf`), you should add the logic from the `.htaccess` file in, for example, a `<Directory>` section in the Main configuration file.
 This is usually the recommended way, as using .htaccess files slows down Apache!

 To enable Apache modules locally, please see [the Apache modules documentation](https://github.com/h5bp/server-configs-apache#enable-apache-httpd-modules)